American Tower Co. (NYSE:AMT) Shares Acquired by Argus Investors Counsel Inc.

 Analysts Set New Price Targets

 Several research analysts have issued reports on the company.
 JPMorgan Chase & Co. raised American Tower from an “underweight” rating to an “overweight” rating and upped their price target for the company from $245.00 to $285.00 in a report on Tuesday, June 21st.
 Deutsche Bank Aktiengesellschaft upped their price target on American Tower from $260.00 to $270.00 and gave the company a “hold” rating in a report on Thursday, July 14th.
-Bank of America assumed coverage on American Tower in a report on Sunday, June 5th.
-They issued a “buy” rating and a $315.00 price target on the stock.
-Citigroup dropped their price target on American Tower from $300.00 to $290.00 and set a “buy” rating on the stock in a report on Monday, July 18th.
-Finally, KeyCorp cut their target price on shares of American Tower from $300.00 to $264.00 and set an “overweight” rating on the stock in a research note on Monday.
+Credit Suisse Group assumed coverage on American Tower in a report on Wednesday, June 22nd.
+They issued an “outperform” rating and a $313.00 price target on the stock.
+KeyCorp dropped their price target on American Tower from $300.00 to $264.00 and set an “overweight” rating on the stock in a report on Monday.
+Finally, Barclays boosted their target price on shares of American Tower from $284.00 to $290.00 and gave the company an “overweight” rating in a research note on Friday, August 26th.
 Four investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
 According to data from MarketBeat, American Tower presently has a consensus rating of “Moderate Buy” and a consensus target price of $288.71.

 American Tower Stock Up 0.8 %